-Figure 129.
+Figure 120.
 The System / Configuration page.

-In order to change the password for the administrator account, in the User section, enter a new password in the New password and Password confirmation fields.
-Click the Show icon (to display the entered password.
+In order to change the password for the administrator account, in the User section, enter a new password in the Password and Password confirmation fields.
 Use digits, Latin letters (uppercase and/or lowercase), and other characters available in the US keyboard layout.
-4 Then click the SAVE button.
+Then click the SAVE button.

 Remember or write down the new password for the administrator account.
-In case of losing the new password, you can access the settings of the router only after restoring the factory default settings via the hardware WPS/RESET button.
+In case of losing the new password, you can access the settings of the router only after restoring the factory default settings via the hardware RESET button.
 This procedure wipes out all settings that you have configured for your router.

-To change the web-based interface language, select the needed value from the Language dropdown list.
+To change the web-based interface language, select the needed value from the Language drop-down list.

-^{4 0-9,} A-Z, a-z, space, !"#\$%&'()+,-./:; $<=>?@[\]^ '{|}~.$
+4 0-9, A-Z, a-z, space, !"#\$%&'()\+,-./:; $<=>?@[\]^ '{|}~.$